jxsvoboda/sycek/README.md

  * array passed to function is too small
  * excess braces around scalar initializer
  * initialization is not fully bracketed
+ * non-static <variable> was previously declared as static
+ * extern <variable> was previously declared as non-extern
+ * non-extern <variable> was previously declared as extern

 ### Strict truth type